aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ## Get Distance between Table and Surrounding Text

-The following code example shows how to get the distance between the table and its surrounding text.
+The following code example demonstrates how to get the distance between the table and its surrounding text.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-getDistancebetweenTableSurroundingText.java" >}}